We’ve recently had reason to revisit Vitamin C supplementation in our home.

 Supplementation may be necessary.
 If so, check with your Natural Health Care Provider (Naturopath, Nutritionist, Chiropractor, Health Food Store) for a bioavailable form so that it will be easily absorbed.
-I prefer a capsule form as tablets can be hard to break down and chewable C contains fillers and sugars to make them taste good.
+I prefer a capsule form as tablets can be hard to break down and contain fillers and sugars to make them taste good.

-Large doses (orthomolecular doses) of Vitamin C can be used as a preventative and as part of a treatment plan for cancer.
+Large doses (orthomolecular doses) can be used as a preventative and as part of a treatment plan for cancer.

 Vitamin C is known to increase energy levels and is important in healing wounds and supporting healthy skin, therefore reducing wrinkles and other imperfections.

 It’s a helpful nutrient to reduce the occurrence of gout.

 It’s also protective of the cardiovascular system.
 It has been shown to reduce the risk of stroke.
 Anytime that adrenaline is high, it signals the body to burn through Vitamin C stores, which increases the risk of cardiovascular disease especially.
 If you’re under stress, upping your Vitamin C intake is a great idea.

 According to researcher Mark Moyad, MD, HPH, of the University of Michigan, “Higher blood levels of vitamin C may be the ideal nutrition marker for overall health.”